jonstewart/Sifter/README.md

 Sifter improves analytical efficiency by:

-* Grouping thematically related documents into cells on a graphical map, allowing the user to easily separate system related hits from human discourse hits, for example.
+* Grouping thematically related documents into cells on a graphical map, allowing the user to easily separate system related hits from human discourse, for example.
-* Co-locating similar cells into similarly colored regions on a graphical map, allowing the investigator to focus in on an region of cells, once a relevant cell is located.
+* Co-locating similar cells into similarly colored regions on a graphical map, allowing the investigator to focus on an region of cells, once a relevant cell is located.
 * Ranking files and unallocated clusters containing search hits using the traditional TF-IDF ranking algorithm.
 * Ranking individual search hits, much like modern search engines using a digital forensic string search hit ranking algorithm developed by researchers at The University of Texas at San Antonio.
 * Facilitating exploratory analysis of textual evidence via the graphical map without predefined search terms.
-* Enabling the investigator to more easily locate relevant documents that are not responsive to the pre-defined search terms.
+* Enabling the investigator to more easily locate relevant documents that do not match the user's exact search query.

 Sifter supports traditional Boolean search queries (AND, OR, etc.), as well as more advanced Boolean operators supported by [Apache Lucene](http://lucene.apache.org).
 Sifter extracts meta-data and parses structured text content from various file types using [Apache Tika](http://tika.apache.org).

 Sifter requires that a Java Runtime Environment (JRE) be installed, preferably 64-bit (32-bit is NOT recommended).
 A JRE for the user's platform may be downloaded for free from [Oracle's website](https://www.java.com/en/download/manual.jsp).
 The Java browser plugins, which has been the source of many security vulnerabilities, are ***not*** required for running Sifter.
-Java may install these plug-ins automatically, however, so users are advised to disable them if desired.
+Java may install these plug-ins automatically, so users are advised to disable them if desired.

-The command-line examples given below are for Windows, but Sifter is entirely cross-platform.
+The command-line examples provided in this manual are for Windows, but Sifter is entirely cross-platform.

 Indexing
 --------